 This international organization, with franchises throughout the U.S. and Canada, is a good option for little kiddos.
 It’s easy to search their website by zip code to find camps and classes near you.

-Both clubs offer competitive teams that play all over the state and have produced college and professional athletes.
+Describing itself as “Oregon’s largest competitive and recreational soccer club,” this club offers competitive teams that play all over the state and have produced college and professional athletes.
 Players must register for tryouts.
 (Developmental and recreational leagues also offered; see their websites for more details.)
+Limited scholarships may be available for Gresham residents.

-When to sign up: Register in April for May tryouts.
+When to sign up: Register June-August for the season.
+Register in April for May tryouts.

 Portland City United Soccer Club